gxywy/pytorch-dqn/README.md

-# DQN-Pytorch
+# dqn-pytorch

-A simple implementation of dqn algorithm using pytorch.
+ This is a simple implementation of the Deep Q-learning algorithm on the Atari Pong environment.

 ## Requirements